Bearcats softball outscores Bulldogs

-The Scottsbluff Bearcats traveled to Gering to take on rival Bulldogs in their third and final matchup of the regular season.
-In a high scoring affair, the Bearcats won 14-5.
+The Scottsbluff Bearcats traveled to Gering to take on rival Bulldogs in their third and final matchup of the regular season on Thursday, Sept.
+16. In a high scoring affair, the Bearcats won 14-5.

 “We definitely stepped up as an offensive team from this game compared to our last one, and it's definitely helped us win more games,” Laucomer said.